Sign In / Sign Out

-Within the publication more than 30 detailed drawings appeared including the famous one from cork that provided the first documentation of a single cell.
-He also examined hair under a microscope and made a note that some of the hairs were split at the ends.
+Within the publication more than 30 detailed illustrations appeared including the famous one from cork that provided the first documentation of a single cell.
+Hooke also examined hair under a microscope and made a note that some of the hairs were split at the ends.
 This is possibly the first notation of split ends.

 Examples of Hooke's detailed drawings can be seen in the illustration of a cork and a flea below.
 It was in his description of cork that he first used the term "cell" even though he did not know how important his discovery would become.
 The cell wasn't really understood until 1839 when scientists began to discover its importance.

-As it turned out, the flea in this illustration was the carrier of the Bubonic Plague that was sweeping through Europe at the time.
-However, this was not known by Hooke.
+As it turned out, the flea (Ceratophyllus faciatus) in this illustration was the carrier of the Bubonic Plague that was sweeping through Europe at the time.
+However, Hooke did not know this.
+Click on the image to enlarge.